 Brian Miller Biography

-A native of Pennsylvania, Brian Miller began his studies with flutist Jerry Stone of Lewistown,
+A native of Pennsylvania, Brian Miller began his professional studies with Loren Lind, flutist with

-music group in Philadelphia, Bloom set out to introduce him to two of the twentieth century's
+a student chamber music group in Philadelphia, Bloom set out to introduce him to two of the

-greatest and most beloved Western classical flutists - Julius Baker and Thomas Nyfenger.
+twentieth century's greatest and most beloved Western classical flutists - Julius Baker and

-Both men would become influential teachers and role models during his conservatory years,
+Thomas Nyfenger.
+Both men would become influential teachers and role models during his

 A versatile and in demand performer and recording artist in New York City on both traditional

 and world flutes, Miller has appeared frequently with a wide variety of New York's top symphonic

 ensembles including the Opera Orchestra of New York, Brooklyn Philharmonic, Orchestra of St.

 Lukes, Riverside Symphony, The New York Pops, Eos, Westchester Philharmonic, San Francisco